ImranVirani/hex-calc/README.md

 # Hex Calculator

-This application was created using aid from AI
+This application was created with the aid of AI

 A simple command-line hexadecimal calculator that performs basic arithmetic operations.